cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/anti-spam-protection-faq.md

     The unsubscribe option should resemble the following:

     This message was sent to example@contoso.com by sender@fabrikam.com.
-Update Profile/Email Address | Instant removal with [SafeUnsubscribe](SafeUnsubscribe.md)™ | Privacy Policy
+Update Profile/Email Address | Instant removal with **SafeUnsubscribe**™ | Privacy Policy

 9. **If sending bulk email, list acquisition should be performed using double opt-in.
 If you are a bulk mailer, double opt-in is an industry best practice.**